mondayvn/mondaychat/SECURITY.md

-Chatwoot is looking forward to working with security researchers worldwide to keep Chatwoot and our users safe.
+Mondaychat is looking forward to working with security researchers worldwide to keep Mondaychat and our users safe.
 If you have found an issue in our systems/applications, please reach out to us.

 ## Reporting a Vulnerability